Hey, I’m chelsea

 what it’s like to work with me

-If you’ve ever said “I’m so awkward in front of a camera,” trust me—this is your place.
+And if you’ve ever said “I’m awkward in front of the camera”?
+You’re in the right place.

 some of the stuff you’ll find on my personal instagram account eventually